jasonbot/weblog/content/weblog/kicking-the-tires-on-harper.md

 Anyway, so far so good.
 It's a little less annoying than piping my posts through `aspell`, which is about as sophisticated as I've managed to get myself in this writing workflow.

 It's nice.
-A little annoying sometimes, but it integrates well and can run ubiquitously as it builds to WASM and an LSP.
+I thought it was too invasive and preachy on first use long ago, but this time around, at least on first shake, it's just enough for grammar/spell smell testing.
+It can run ubiquitously as it builds to WASM and an LSP, so I can learn to lean on it in a wide variety of environments.